jaehyun513/P2T/README.md

 ```

 ## 2. P2T
 See `main.ipynb` to run P2T stey by step.
-We have provided (i) instructions on downloading the dataset from the OpenML repository and (ii) some example indexes.
+We have provided (i) instructions on downloading the dataset from the OpenML repository and (ii) some example indexes in the `/data` folder.

 ## Citation
 ```bibtex